NordThing/ATLASfreelss/README.md

+# ATLAS 3D scanner

+ATLAS 3D scanner files - both for hardware and software and 3d printing files collected on one place.

 # FreeLSS

 FreeLSS is a laser scanning program for the Raspberry Pi.
 It allows a Raspberry Pi to function as the core to a complete turn table laser scanning system.